Bimal Patel (attorney): Career

+PayPal

+Patel currently serves as the Senior Vice President and General Counsel of PayPal Holdings, Inc. Patel joined PayPal in January 2021 and assumed the role of General Counsel on January 1, 2022.
+In this role, he is the company’s senior-most legal officer and oversees the legal function across over its 200 global markets.

 U.S. Department of the Treasury

-Patel joined the Treasury Department in May 2017 as Deputy Assistant Secretary for the Financial Stability Oversight Council ("FSOC"), during which he was a member of leadership responsible for monitoring risks in the U.S. financial system.
+Patel joined the United States Department of the Treasury in May 2017 as Deputy Assistant Secretary for the Financial Stability Oversight Council ("FSOC"), during which he was a member of leadership responsible for monitoring risks in the U.S. financial system.

 On September 13, 2018, President Donald J. Trump nominated Patel to be the Assistant Secretary of the Treasury for Financial Institutions.
 After being confirmed by Senate voice vote with no objections, he was sworn into the position on June 20, 2019.
 As Assistant Secretary for Financial Institutions, he oversaw the Office of Financial Institutions Policy, the Federal Insurance Office, the Office of Cybersecurity and Critical Infrastructure Protection, and the Office of Economic and Community Development.
 During his tenure, Patel worked with the Federal Reserve on its Treasury-financed programs and forwarded the Treasury's initiatives concerning the banking system.
 Upon being confirmed, Patel was the most senior Indian-American ever to serve at Treasury.

 Patel co-led the Treasury Department's work to implement the Paycheck Protection Program (PPP), a $660 billion small business loan program established under The Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
 He was the chief liaison between the Treasury Department and thousands of banks and credit unions making loans in the program.
+The program ultimately led to nearly $800 billion in loans to businesses.